Open Accessibility Menu

 Mammography

-The 3-D digital mammography available at the Baxter Regional Breast Imaging Center provides the best available technology for early detection, allowing physicians to spot potential concerns in a way never before possible.
+The 3-D digital mammography available at the Baxter Health Breast Imaging Center provides the best available technology for early detection, allowing physicians to spot potential concerns in a way never before possible.
 The quality of 3-D digital mammography is far superior to analog, allowing radiologists to see subtle changes that could be missed with conventional analog or digital mammography.

 Screening mammograms are given for women who have not yet developed any problems with their breasts.
 Diagnostic mammograms are given to women who have noticed changes in their breasts or women who had an abnormal screening mammogram.
 Mammograms are exceedingly important in detecting early stages of breast cancer.
 A stereotactic breast biopsy is an effective way to remove breast tissue that is abnormal by utilizing digital radiography.
 This method can locate the exact placement of the tissue that needs to be analyzed, allowing us to perform the removal efficiently.